redhat-manufacturing/device-edge-workshops/exercises/rhde_tse/instructor/README.md

 ## Provisioning Ahead of Time

-If you plan to provision a device then transport it to the workshop location, ensure you re-run the `local-connection.yml` playbook to reconfigure your networking settings, then restart the workshop services.
+If you plan to provision a device then transport it to the workshop location, run the `start-workshop.yml` playbook to bring the workshop up after the device has been shutdown and moved:

 ```
-ansible-playbook provisioner/local-connection.yml --inventory your.inventory.yml --extra-vars @your.extra-vars.yml -v
+ansible-navigator run provisioner/start_workshop.yml -e @your.extra-vars.yml -i your.local-inventory.yml -m stdout -v
 ```

 > Note: